index-wallet/IW-cadCAD/README.md

 `donation_reward_mix`: Fraction of a currency reward that is returned in the original wallet

 `eps`: Small value to check floating point equality

+`topology_type` If `grid` agents are in a grid connected to their immediate neighbors, max of `4` but at least `1`.
+If `vendor_customer`, agents are in a "grid", but connections will be formed based of their internal roles as vendors and customers.
+Vendors connect to customers, and customers connect to vendors, but no self-connections are allowed.

+`vendor_customer_ratio`: If `topology_type` is `vendor_customer`, this is the ratio of customers to vendors.
+Must be at least `1`.
+If for example `5`, there are 5 customers for every vendor.

+`is_debug`: If `true`, runs the simulation in single core mode and prints out debug information, otherwise runs local mode with no debug information outside of step progress